RCB turns to AI cameras at Chinnaswamy Stadium for crowd safety

 RCB to use AI cameras at Chinnaswamy Stadium: What managers should take from this move

 AI-enabled video systems are moving from pilot to standard kit in large venues.
-If RCB is deploying AI cameras at Chinnaswamy, it signals a practical shift: treat crowd data like an operational system, not a security-only expense.
+If RCB is deploying AI cameras at Chinnaswamy, it signals a practical shift: treat crowd data like an operational system, not a security-only expense - see AI for Operations.

 For managers, this is about throughput, safety, and fan experience-measured, monitored, and optimized.
 Here's a field-tested playbook to make systems like this pay off.